pacoispaco/faststamps/README.md

 $ git clone git@github.com:pacoispaco/faststamps.git
 ```

-Each separate component has its own directory and also its own evelopment and test setup.
+Each separate component has its own directory and also its own development and test setup.
 Read the `README.md` file for each component:

  * [stamp-catalogue-api/README.md](stamp-catalogue-api/README.md).
  * [stamp-collection-api/README.md](stamp-collection-api/README.md).